superdan-t/SpecializedArmor/README.md

 3/25/19: Yes, this is still a thing.
 I was just statisically significantly busy for the past two weeks and will be returning to a business as usual level here.

 4/29/19: GAHH It's been over a month but I still intend on getting back to this.
 It is AP exam time and I'm working on some other personal projects. :)

+5/17/19: Last AP exam was yesterday.
+I felt mostly well about all of them and believe that I at least passed all five.
+I will be resuming work on this project now.